RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

   <img src="Images/plot_imputed.png" alt="Figure 2" width="600"><br>Figure 3
 </p>

 Seasonal trend decomposition with Loess, or STL, was then used on the imputed data to look for any underlying patterns.
 STL was chosen over other methods of decomposition such as X-11 for its flexibility.
 It is robust with missing values and outliers, and does not follow strict assumptions about periodicity.
-From Figure 4 we can evaluate wheter the error, trend, and seasonality components are additive, multiplicative, or if there is no trend or seasonality.
+From Figure 4 we can evaluate whether the error, trend, and seasonality components are additive, multiplicative, or if no trend or seasonality is present.
 From visual inspection it is likely that the error is additive, despite some volatility it is fairly constant over time, it does not increase or decrease with the level.
 The trend is likely additive but could also be additive and damped.
 There is a downward slope especially fowllowing a significant dip in revenue, however we  could consider it damped as it does tend to flatten out over time.
 From visual inspection the seasonality could be additive or multiplicative, it is fairly constant, however there is increased variation as the levels decrease.

 <p align="center">
   <img src="Images/plot_stl.png" alt="Figure 2" width="600"><br>Figure 4